The Name of a Tribe That Defined a Nation

 Known by many names, the Greeks already named us Keltoi in the 6th century BCE, and the Romans wrote about our diverse tribes inhabiting the territory of modern Switzerland and other lands, calling us Galli: Helvetii, Raeti (a non-Celtic tribe), Allobroges, Tigurini, Rauraci, Seduni, etc.

-During our centuries-long convolute history, we have even been allies to Rome, yet, Hannibal himself, on his undettered march across the Alps during the 2nd Punic War, helped us stand against them!
+During our centuries-long convoluted history, we have even been allies to Rome, yet Hannibal himself, on his undeterred march across the Alps during the 2nd Punic War, helped us stand against them!

 For A New Beginning - The End of Us